Clever/saml2/README.md

 [![CircleCI](https://circleci.com/gh/Clever/saml2/tree/master.svg?style=svg)](https://circleci.com/gh/Clever/saml2/tree/master)

 `saml2-js` is a node module that abstracts away the complexities of the SAML protocol behind an easy to use interface.
+It achieves this this by helping you implement a service provider for the SAML protocol.
+It currently does not implement the features to act as an identity provider.

 ## Usage